MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/troubleshoot-known-issues.md

 ## The API server is not responsive after several days

-When attempting to bring up an AKS on Azure Stack HCI deployment after several days, `Kubectl` did not execute any of its commands.
-When logs were viewed, the Key Management Service (KMS) plug-in log displayed the error message _rpc error:code = Unauthenticated desc = Valid Token Required_.
+When attempting to bring up an AKS on Azure Stack HCI deployment after a few days, `Kubectl` did not execute any of its commands.
+The Key Management Service (KMS) plug-in log displayed the error message _rpc error:code = Unauthenticated desc = Valid Token Required_.
 After running [Repair-AksHciCerts](./reference/ps/repair-akshcicerts.md) to try to fix the issue, a different error appeared: _failed to repair cluster certificates_.

 The `Repair-AksHciCerts` cmdlet fails if the API server is down.
 If AKS on Azure Stack HCI is not upgraded for 60 days, and then you try to restart KMS, the KMS plug-in won't start.
 This failure also causes the API server to fail.